 Simon is the Head of Atmospheric Processes and Parametrizations and conducts research into improving the representation of orography and gravity wave processes.

-Heather works on land surface modelling, with a particular interest in hydrology
+Heather works on land surface processes with a particular interest in soil hydrology

 Martin manages the research undertaken on land surface processes

 Ian works on cloudy boundary layers and their representation within the Met Office's Unified Model.